Thursday, August 27, 2020

 "The appearance of those who were worst injured was shocking beyond description," the Republican reported.
 "Every garment of their clothing was blown or burnt off, and some of them were literally a blistered and blackened mass from head to foot.
 So badly were they burnt that it is surprising that they were not instantly killed."

-Calista Evans, a widow from New York, was burned over her entire body and died the next day at her sister’s house in Springfield.
-She was on her second day on the job.
+Calista Evans, a widow from New York, suffered burns over her entire body and died the next day at her sister’s house in Springfield.
+It was only her second day on the job.
 Laura Bishop, who only recently had returned to work after an accident at the factory, also died.
-The 22-year-old's injuries, the newspaper wrote, were of the same “shocking character” as the other horridly burned women.
+The 22-year-old's injuries, the newspaper wrote, were of the same “shocking character” as the other horribly burned women.

 Gravesite at Saxton's River Cemetery